 The term has different actual meanings, depending on the context (hierarchy level) being considered.
 Usually, it refers to the classical flat background space, but we believe that is not fundamental, but is instead derived from the unique phase-dependent solutions that fermions find.

-Fundamentally, our waves are simple: they oscillate on one axis, with constant angular momentum.
+Fundamentally, our waves are simple: they oscillate on one axis, with constant angular momentum when considered as a pair in a boson.
 In other words, the rate of phase change for all waves (bosons) is universal, and operate in one dimension.

 In our physicality article, we describe how fermions form only at unique positional solutions, but in saying this we do not specify anything about the background space; we do not specify the number of dimensions, nor do we say whether it is flat nor curved.